-Research Associate (BA, MA)
+Research and Learning Facilitator (BA, MA)

 Elsie first came to Regent for a Summer Programs course in 2009, returning to begin her MATS degree in 2018.
 “I'm excited to work on Regent Exchange,” she says, “not only because I resonate with the vision and mission of Regent College, but also because the opportunity sits at the intersection of my passion for thoughtful research, whole-life discipleship, and pioneering innovative ministry.
 I am excited to see the project bring the gifts of deep faith and scholarship to meet real-world contexts.”

 In addition to her BA in Social Development Studies and an MA in TESOL, she holds a Certificate in Intercultural Studies from UBC.
 Elsie enjoys hiking and spending time near the ocean with her husband Phil and their daughter Raven.